-The famous amusement park is not open during the whole year.
-There aren’t many people willing to ride its high roller coasters when the temperature is below 0° Celsius and snow has covered almost every corner of the town.
-But luckily, the park is open over the summer period which starts at the beginning of April and lasts until the end of September.
-The park is also open approximately three weeks during Halloween and of course, over Christmas, when the place sparkles from the thousands of twinkling lights.
+The famous amusement park is not open year-round.
+There aren’t many people willing to ride its high rollercoasters when the temperature dips below zero degrees Celsius (32F), and the snow that frequently blankets Copenhagen in winter can make operations tricky.
+Luckily, the park is open over the spring and summer periods, starting at the beginning of April and lasting until the end of September.
+It’s open for approximately three weeks during Halloween and, of course, over Christmas when the place sparkles with thousands of twinkling lights.

-Open seven days a week, Grøften, one of the oldest restaurants in Tivoli, serves sandwiches as well as local cuisine.
+Open seven days a week, Grøften is one of the oldest restaurants in Tivoli, serving sandwiches as well as local cuisine.
 Taste a typical smørrebrød or other Danish delicacies, with a view of Tivoli’s lakes at Færgekroens Bryghus.
 If you’re lucky enough – as it only happens some days in the week – a piano player will entertain you while you’re dining.